 Part B: As an ISO17024:2023 compliant certification product, the skill assessment is undertaken by an independent assessor (by subject matter experts holding a diploma or higher in adult education).

-Part C: The candidate must also submit a portfolio of evidence to validate their competency in training, assessing and moderating, within 6 months.
+Part C: The candidate must also submit a portfolio of evidence to validate their competency in training, assessing, assessment design and moderation, within 6 months.
 This portfolio is reviewed by a different assessor (assigned by IPSQA), not domiciled in the same country as the candidate as part of our Foreign Interference Protection (FIP) protocol which is unique to IPSQA.

 Audience

-The IPSQA Award in Tertiary & Adult Education (ATAE) is designed to appeal to a diverse group of professionals from various industries from public safety, construction, energy, mining and other trades.
+The IPSQA/IVEQA Award in Vocational Skills (Tertiary & Adult Education) (ATAE®) is designed to appeal to a diverse group of professionals from various industries from public safety, construction, energy, mining and other trades.
 This certification is particularly relevant for:

 Download